shopsys/monorepo-tools/docs/installation/installation-using-docker-on-production-server.md

 ```
 rm -rf .git
 ```
-After the project is setup correctly, we launch the build of php-fpm container by docker build command.
+After the project is setup correctly, we launch the build of php-fpm container by docker build command that will build image with composer, npm packages and created assets.
 ```
 docker build \
     -f ./docker/php-fpm/Dockerfile \